mlcms-SS22-Group-A/mlcms-SS22-Group-A/README.md

 # mlcms-SS22-Group-A

-Each exercise can be found in its own branch, named according to the exercise number.
+Each task is done in its python notebook, they are named according to the task number, helper functions that are used can be found in the accordingly named .py file.